gordtulloch/obsy/README.md

 * The Observatory (oMCP.py) script will manage the dome or roof, allsky camera integration for cloud detection, weather and rain detectors.
 This code will also park and unpark the scope based on the roof state so the roof can't move unless the scope is parked.
 * The Telescope (tMCP.py) will integrate with KStars/EKOS via Dbus to operate the telescope, mount, cameras, focuser, filter wheel, etc. All workloads will be operate via EKOS Scheduler and Sequence XML files.
 Other post-processing will be done via local Python scripts invoked from within the EKOS Schedules and Sequences.

 Initially the SQL Database will be SQLite but will be easily migrated to MySQL or Postgres.
-All releases will be Docker enabled.

 ## Current Status
 Currently working on sub-projects as follows: